neuroFuzz/surreptitious/README.md

     -s = start port
     -e = end port
     -p = path/directory where the final nmap results files will be saved

+Notes:

+    - currently only scans for TCP ports

+    - this prog works in 2 waves:

+        - wave 1 is the long, slow and stealthy port scan doing nothing fancy, pure check to see if a port is open and if something is listening on the other end
+        - wave 2 - we take the results from wave 1 and pass those in to nmap so that the nmap scan is focused exclusively on ports we know/think are open. here we do fancy stuff like service and OS detection via nmap's features.
+OS detection via nmap requires root privilege

+    - this IS NOT fast, that is by design - it is written to try to NEVER trip a sensor or alert a sentry

+    - Writes out the nmap results to the dir set forth with -p, file names are in the following format:

+            timestamp_ipaddress

+        if you dont know how to convert unix timestamps to something that makes sense to you ..... you shouldn't be running a prog like this one :-)

+TODO:

+    - WTF do I do about UDP ports ???
+    - Improve final output